-ISIH S2 E8 / The Opioid Overdose Crisis: Medication-assisted treatment (heroin & hydromorphone too?)
+ISIH S2 E8 / The Opioid Overdose Crisis: Drugs to treat addiction? (even heroin & hydromorphone)

 Mark Tyndall: My interest would be to see if we can draw people out and say, "Look, we know you're injecting by yourself, but what you're using right now is highly unpredictable and potentially deadly.
 Here's an option for you to come just to get the drugs and use them."
 Then we could start a process of connecting with people that we didn't even know existed.